This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Signs and symptoms of social anxiety disorder:

-- Blushing, sweating, shaking, trembling, muscle tenseness, or a pounding heart
+- Muscle tenseness, nausea, or a pounding heart

 - Shaky voice or dry mouth

-- Extreme fear that you will be embarrassed or shamed
+- Worrying that you will be embarrassed or shamed

 Call 911 for any of the following:

-- You have chest pain, tightness, or pressure that may spread to your shoulders, arms, jaw, neck, or back.
+- You have chest pain, tightness, or heaviness that may spread to your shoulders, arms, jaw, neck, or back.

 - You feel like hurting yourself or someone else.